swlaschin/fsadvent2016book/2016-12-02-Kristian_Schmidt/index.md

     static member this.ToString() = sprintf "%A" this
 ```

-The good part is that if you expand your DU here, you don’t have to touch the `ToString` method.
+The good part is that if you expand your DU here, you don't have to touch the `ToString` method.
 The bad part is that this ended up being a severe performance bottleneck in several cases!
-Turns out this isn’t so fast if you want to call the method millions of times.
+Turns out this isn't so fast if you want to call the method millions of times.
 The fix was simple:

 ```fsharp
 type Example =